The Hounds of Baskerville: Plot

-Sherlock (Benedict Cumberbatch) and John (Martin Freeman) receive a visit from Henry Knight (Russell Tovey), who witnessed his father's death by a "gigantic hound" at Dartmoor 20 years ago.
-After years of therapy, Henry revisited the site, only to see the hound again, prompting his request for help.
-Though initially dismissive, Sherlock is soon interested in Henry's use of "hound" instead of "dog".
-Sherlock and John arrive in Dartmoor to find the hound is a local legend.
-They visit Baskerville, a nearby Ministry of Defence research base, using Mycroft's (Mark Gatiss) security pass.
-After Mycroft's credentials cause a security alert, Dr. Bob Frankland (Clive Mantle) vouches for Sherlock's identity, despite knowing the truth.
+Sherlock and John receive a visit from Henry Knight, who witnessed his father's being killed by a "gigantic hound" on Dartmoor 20 years ago.
+After years of therapy, Henry revisited the site, only to see the hound's footprints, prompting his request for help.
+Though initially dismissive, Sherlock is soon intrigued by Henry's use of "hound" instead of "dog".
+Sherlock and John arrive on Dartmoor to find that the hound is a local legend.
+They visit Baskerville, a nearby Ministry of Defence research base, using Mycroft's security pass.
+After Mycroft's credentials cause a security alert, Dr. Bob Frankland vouches for Sherlock's identity, despite knowing the truth.
 Frankland says he was a friend of Henry's father and is concerned for Henry's well-being.

-Henry tells John and Sherlock about the words "Liberty" and "In" in his dreams.
+Henry tells John and Sherlock about the words "liberty" and "in" in his dreams.
 Sherlock, John, and Henry then visit the hollow in the hope of finding the hound.
-On the way, John notices what seems to be Morse code signals (these were unrelated; they were headlight flashes from a group of doggers).
-When Sherlock and Henry arrive at the hollow, they see the hound.
-At a local inn, Sherlock is visibly shaken and confesses he saw the hound.
-John tries calming him, suggesting he imagines things.
-Sherlock reacts with anger, denying there is something wrong with him.
-John tries to interview Henry's therapist, Louise Mortimer (Sasha Behar).
+On the way, John hangs back to observe what seems to be Morse code signals but these prove to be unrelated to the case.
+When he catches up to Sherlock and Henry, Henry says that he has just seen the hound in the thick fog and that Sherlock must have seen it, too, which Sherlock denies.
+Later, at a local inn, Sherlock is visibly shaken and confesses he did see the hound.
+John tries calming him, suggesting he imagined it, but Sherlock reacts with anger, denying there is anything wrong with him.
+John leaves him alone and tries to pump Henry's therapist, Louise Mortimer, for information, under the guise of chatting her up.
 However, they are interrupted by Frankland, who blows his cover.
-Meanwhile, Henry hallucinates the hound is stalking his home.
+Meanwhile, Henry hallucinates that the hound is stalking his home.